 While a Shiba will never lose its rebellious spirit, intensive training started at an early age will make for a more harmonious home.

-In a survey, the American Pet Products Association found that it costs $1,641 per year on average to take care of a dog, between veterinary care, food, treats, boarding, grooming, vitamins and toys.
-If you can afford the initial Shiba Inu price plus the ongoing expenses, go for it!
+In a survey, the American Pet Products Association found that it costs $1,641 per year to take care of a dog, between veterinary care, food, treats, boarding, grooming, vitamins, and toys.
+So if you can afford the initial Shiba Inu price plus the ongoing expenses, go for it!

-If you’re looking for an obedient lapdog, this is definitely not the right pick.
+This is definitely not the right pick if you’re looking for an obedient lapdog.
 Shibas have a mind of their own, and it is often said that they’re like a cat in a dog’s body.

-If you need any more convincing, watch the video below for a Shiba Inu 101.
+If you need more convincing, watch the video below for a Shiba Inu 101.